enestoy/PHP-Algorithms-Basics-to-Business/8-Greedy/1-Fractional Knapsack Problem/fractional_knapsack_en.md

-# Fractional Knapsack Problemi
+# Fractional Knapsack Problem

-## Problem Tanımı
+## Problem Definition

-Fractional Knapsack problemi, sınırlı kapasiteye sahip bir çantaya, verilen ağırlık ve değer bilgilerinin doğrultusunda en yüksek toplam değeri elde edecek şekilde eşya yerleştirme problemidir.
-Ancak bu problemde eşyalar bölünebilir, yani bir eşyanın tamamını almak yerine, belirli bir kısmını da çantaya koyabiliriz.
+The Fractional Knapsack problem is about placing items in a knapsack with a limited capacity to maximize the total value.
+In this problem, items are divisible, meaning we can take a fraction of an item instead of the whole.

-## Greedy Yaklaşımı
+## Greedy Approach

-Fractional Knapsack problemi, açgözlü (greedy) algoritmalarla çözülebilen bir problemdir.
-Açgözlü yaklaşım, her adımda en iyi görünen seçimi yaparak en yüksek toplam değeri elde etmeye çalışır.
+The Fractional Knapsack problem can be solved using greedy algorithms.
+The greedy approach makes the best possible choice at each step to achieve the highest total value.

-### Adımlar
+### Steps

-1. **Eşyaları Sıralama:** Eşyalar, değer/ağırlık oranına göre azalan şekilde sıralanır.
+1. **Sorting Items:** Items are sorted in decreasing order based on their value/weight ratio.
-2. **Eşyaları Seçme:** Sıralanan eşyalardan en yüksek değer/ağırlık oranına sahip olanlar öncelikli olarak çantaya eklenir.
+2. **Selecting Items:** Items with the highest value/weight ratio are prioritized and added to the knapsack.
-3. **Kapasite Kontrolü:** Çantanın kapasitesine göre eşyaların tamamı veya bir kısmı eklenir.
+3. **Capacity Check:** Items are added fully or partially based on the remaining knapsack capacity.
-4. **Sonuç:** Çantanın kapasitesi dolana kadar bu adımlar tekrarlanır ve maksimum değer elde edilir.
+4. **Result:** The process continues until the knapsack is full, yielding the maximum possible value.

-## Örnek Senaryo
+## Example Scenario

-- **Eşyalar:**
+- **Items:**
-  - Eşya 1: Ağırlık = 10 kg, Değer = 60
+  - Item 1: Weight = 10 kg, Value = 60
-  - Eşya 2: Ağırlık = 20 kg, Değer = 100
+  - Item 2: Weight = 20 kg, Value = 100
-  - Eşya 3: Ağırlık = 30 kg, Değer = 120
+  - Item 3: Weight = 30 kg, Value = 120
-- **Çanta Kapasitesi:** 50 kg
+- **Knapsack Capacity:** 50 kg

-### Çözüm Adımları
+### Solution Steps

-1. Değer/ağırlık oranlarını hesaplayalım:
+1. Calculate the value/weight ratios:
-   - Eşya 1: 60/10 = 6
+   - Item 1: 60/10 = 6
-   - Eşya 2: 100/20 = 5
+   - Item 2: 100/20 = 5
-   - Eşya 3: 120/30 = 4
+   - Item 3: 120/30 = 4
-2. En yüksek oranlı eşyadan başlayarak çantaya ekleyelim:
+2. Add items to the knapsack starting with the highest ratio:
-   - Eşya 1 tamamen eklenir (10 kg, 60 değer)
+   - Item 1 is fully added (10 kg, 60 value)
-   - Eşya 2 tamamen eklenir (20 kg, 100 değer)
+   - Item 2 is fully added (20 kg, 100 value)
-   - Eşya 3’ten 20 kg eklenir (20 kg, 80 değer)
+   - 20 kg of Item 3 is added (20 kg, 80 value)
-3. Toplam değer = 60 + 100 + 80 = **240**
+3. Total value = 60 + 100 + 80 = **240**

-## Sonuç
+## Conclusion

-Fractional Knapsack problemi, açgözlü algoritmalar kullanılarak optimal çözümle sonuçlanan bir problemdir.
-Eşyaların bölünebilir olması, greedy yaklaşımın her adımda en iyi seçimi yaparak en yüksek değeri elde etmesini sağlar.
+The Fractional Knapsack problem can be optimally solved using greedy algorithms.
+Since items are divisible, the greedy approach ensures the best choice at each step to maximize the total value.